sentience/kevinyank.com/_posts/2014-05-21-surface-pro-3-event.md

 The first was the tell-tale signs of sloppy software.
 Much as Microsoft works to reinvent Windows to match the design pedigree of its chief rival Apple, no amount of visual polish can mask the fact that software is hard.
 Take the Final Draft demo, in which Panay demonstrated scribbling handwritten notes on a screenplay.

-{% include figure.html src="/assets/images/blog/panay_surface_2.jpg" alt="Two lines in the script have red crosses drawn over them, and a box with an arrow encloses a comment on a specific passage." caption="These handwritten notes clearly correspond to the portions of the script beneth them" %}
+{% include figure src="/assets/images/blog/panay_surface_2.jpg" alt="Two lines in the script have red crosses drawn over them, and a box with an arrow encloses a comment on a specific passage." caption="These handwritten notes clearly correspond to the portions of the script beneth them" %}

 After crossing out a couple of lines of dialogue and adding a comment with an arrow pointing at the relevant portion of the text, Panay then made a show of turning the device into landscape mode to show off the display.
 Unfortunately, this highlighted a flaw in the preceding demo—a flaw that was plainly visible to everyone watching for many long seconds while he spoke about the quality of the image.
 Can you spot it?

-{% include figure.html src="/assets/images/blog/panay_surface_3.jpg" alt="In landscape mode, the handwritten notes have shifted position, and no longer line up with the parts of the script they refer to." caption="Take a good look." %}
+{% include figure src="/assets/images/blog/panay_surface_3.jpg" alt="In landscape mode, the handwritten notes have shifted position, and no longer line up with the parts of the script they refer to." caption="Take a good look." %}

 The handwritten notes no longer line up with the text beneath.
 Whether due to a bug in demo-quality software, or because Final Draft’s support for handwritten notes is simply more limited than Panay would like to have us believe, this moment highlighted to me the fact that Microsoft’s platform still can’t offer the polished experiences of its rival’s.
 (That said, Apple is [having trouble living up to its own standards][itunes-podcasts-bad-design] these days.)